OtavioCury/flix-app/README.md

 # flix-app
-JavaScript study project that uses The Movie Database API
+JavaScript study project that uses <a href="https://www.themoviedb.org/">The Movie Database API<a>